 I took a shortcut and used a sugar cookie mix because I welcome shortcuts in my life these days and I haven’t found a sugar cookie recipe that I love.
 Plus, I like the mix.

-- Sugar Cookie Mix – I like to use the Pillsbury “Purely Simple” sugar cookie pouch.
-You could also make them from scratch or use a roll of pre-made dough.
+Jump- Sugar Cookie Mix – I like to use the Pillsbury “Purely Simple” sugar cookie pouch.
+You could also use your favorite homemade sugar cookie dough, or use a roll of pre-made dough.

 - Butter – melted & cooled.